 What are Hercule III's main activities?

 Hercule III also finances training activities.
 It helps national authorities share best practices through seminars and conferences on issues such as preventing corruption in procurement procedures.
-The programme also supports specialised training to boost and update the digital forensic skills of law enforcement staff.
+The programme also supports specialised training to boost and update the digital forensic and analyst skills of law enforcement staff.

 What's new in this programme?